swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 1.1.1
 ```

-To create a new release, you do `$ git tag VERSION`:
+To create a new release, use the `git tag` command
+passing the version number as the first argument:

 ```shell
 $ git tag 2.0.0
 ```

 By adopting a common versioning convention,
-developers can more clearly communicate
+package maintainers can more clearly communicate
 the impact a new version of their code will have,
-and better understand the changes between versions of dependencies.
+and developers can better understand the changes between versions of a package.

 ### Build Environment Isolation

-Packages exist in self-contained directories
+A package exists in a self-contained directory
 containing cloned dependency sources and built products.
-Each package directory is considered independently of the rest of the file system.
+Each package directory is considered independently from the rest of the file system.

 Although there are a variety of different package managers,
-they can be broadly divided into one of two categories:
+they can be broadly divided into two categories:

 - **System Package Managers**,
   which are responsible for building and installing software to system directories